Most sleep advice fails because it treats your baby like an average chart. This is the pillar. The short version:

 1. Stabilize the morning wake time

 Even a 20–30 minute consistency window helps regulate naps and bedtime.
-Wake time is the anchor — if it drifts by 90 minutes weekend to weekday, the rest follows.
+Wake time is the anchor.
+If it drifts by 90 minutes weekend to weekday, the rest follows.

 2. Track nap end times, not just durations